2011 Malmö FF season: Allsvenskan

 League play started on 3 April with the away fixture against Trelleborgs FF ironically played at Trelleborgs reserve stadium Swedbank Stadion due to their own Vångavallen being in an unplayable state, Malmö FF won the game 4–2.
 The club went on to win the next three games as well to mark their best league start in 60 years.
 As the season progressed the club started to drop in the table and found themselves in the middle of the table after 15 rounds, having only won three additional matches after the first four record breaking wins.
 The beginning of the season was shaped by the spectator scandal that occurred in the home game against rivals Helsingborgs IF when the game was suspended and Helisngborg being awarded a 3–0 win after an incident report.
 The club also had to appoint a new manager after Roland Nilsson announced his transfer to FC Copenhagen, Rikard Norling succeeded Nilsson on 3 June.
-The second part of the season started with three draws in a row as the club was struggling to score on the chances that were created.
+The second part of the season started with three consecutive draws as the club was struggling to score on the chances that were created.
 The 23 July derby against Helsingborg away ended in a 2–2 draw.
-The club only lost one match in the second part of the season, away against Gefle IF 0–2, other than that the club played well and finished the league season with five wins in a row.
+The club only lost one match in the second part of the season, away against Gefle IF 0–2, other than that the club played well and finished the league season with five consecutive wins.
 Malmö FF finished fourth in Allsvenskan and were thus given bronze medals for their performance.